Mozart's The Magic Flute

 Please note, this tour was formerly known as the Oz Opera tour.

-|Monostatos / Monster||Benjamin Rasheed|
+|MONOSTATOS / MONSTER||Benjamin Rasheed|

-Running time: approx 160 minutes including interval.
+Running time: approximately 160 minutes, including interval.

 Opera Australia's regional and schools touring program is made possible by generous donations from opera lovers.
 Opera Australia would like to thank:

 The Gwen and Edna Jones Foundation